openebs-archive/openebs-docs/docs/overview.md

 ## <font size="6">Quickstart</font>

-- OpenEBS requires iSCSI client to be available on the host nodes.
+- OpenEBS requires iSCSI client to be configured and iSCSI.d service running on the host nodes.
 [Verify if iSCSI is setup](/docs/next/prerequisites.html) and running before starting the installation

 - Default installation works for most cases.
 As a Kubernetes cluster-admin , start the default installation using either

   ```
-  helm repo update
   helm install --namespace openebs --name openebs stable/openebs
   ```